IRFM/thermavip/docs/core.md

 First thing to notice is that the `DerivedClass` serialization/deserialization functions do not need to call the base class functions, as they will automatically be called by the serialization library.
 When serializing a QObject pointer, all registered serialization functions that support the object metaclass are called, in this case the functions for `BaseClass` (first) and `DerivedClass`.
+Basically, the serialization library scan the object inheritance tree and call all registered functins that belong to this tree.

+When deserializing an object, 2 options are possible:

+-	The archive can be deserialized into an existing object,
+-	The archive can read the next object and returns the result as a `QVariant` object.

+In the second situation, the archive uses an internal factory to create the right object on the heap and call all related deserialize functions.

+### Supported types

+The serialization mechanism supports all types that can be stored in a `QVariant` object: all types declared with the Q_DECLARE_METATYPE() macro and all QObject inheriting types registered with VIP_REGISTER_QOBJECT_METATYPE() macro.
+By default, objects are serialized/deserialized using the provided functions registered with `vipRegisterArchiveStreamOperators()`.
+If no functions are provided, the library will try to use the stream operators from/to `QDataStream`.

 The library defines several graphics items for plotting purposes which  all inherit `VipAbstractPlotArea` base class (which itself is a `QGraphicsWidget`):